osmlab/osm-data-model/migration_plan.md

 whether the benefits are worth the effort early and avoid the risk that we have to roll back changes made to the main database.

-Please note that there is no force for a change to go the full way.
-The process is designed to be beneficial right from the beginning.
+The process is designed to deliver some benefits to data users early on.
+Even if we never do all the changes, for instance if we can't reach consensus in the community, some data users will be able to use the new file formats.

 # Steps